 Specialization StructureThe Dispute Resolution specialization is designed to be highly interactive and immersive, as such, required courses are scheduled as 4-5 day intensive sessions with in-person attendance (video conferencing is not available in this specialization).
-A new cohort begins each Fall in which and students are required to travel to Toronto once per term (twice in the first term) to complete courses.
-Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
+A new cohort begins each Fall.
+Students are required to travel to Toronto once per term (twice in the first term) to complete courses.
+Students can complete their degree requirements exclusively through course work or through a combination of course work and a Research Paper.

 Degree Requirements Overview

 |Introduction to Dispute Resolution||LAW 6300P||Required||6.0 credits|

 |The Theory and Practice of Dispute Resolution||LAW 6301||Required||6.0 credits|

 |Culture, Diversity and Power in Dispute Resolution||LAW 6302P||Elective||6.0 credits|